 My four favourite books written by Ian McEwan have one thing in common: an important historical or more current event is used as the background for the main plot.
-This is the case with The Innocent, Atonement, Saturday and Sweet Tooth.
+This is the case of The Innocent, Atonement, Saturday and Sweet Tooth.

 The Innocent takes place in 1955-56 in Berlin at the beginning of the Cold War.
-Leonard Marnham, a 25-year-old Englishman, is the main character of this novel that revolves around a CIA and MI6 operation whose goal is to build a tunnel from the American to the Russian sector of Berlin, in order to tap the soviet phone lines.
+Leonard Marnham, a 25-year-old Englishman, is the main character in this novel that revolves around a CIA and MI6 operation whose goal is to build a tunnel from the American to the Russian sector of Berlin, in order to tap the soviet phone lines.
 Leonard is hired to set up and repair the tape recorders used in the tunnel.
 While in Berlin, he falls in love with Maria Eckdorf, a 30-year-old divorced German, leading to gory circumstances and Leonard losing his innocence.

 Although I really liked The Innocent, my favourite of Ian McEwan’s novels is Atonement.
-The story starts in 1935 with Briony, a young girl who wants to be a writer, rehearsing a play.
+The story starts in 1935 when Briony, a young girl who wants to be a writer, is rehearsing a play.
 Her misinterpretation of the relationship between her older sister Cecilia and Robbie, who struggle to accept their love for each other, has terrible consequences.
 She later tries to atone for the result of her actions and make amends.
-The novel spans different decades and takes the reader on a ride of joy, anger and sadness.
+The novel spans various decades and takes the reader on a ride of joy, anger and sadness.
 During the Second World War section, death, cruelty and despair take over the novel.

 The last book I read by Ian McEwan was The Children Act, and I was slightly disappointed.
-Fiona Maye is a leading High Court Judge who is working on the case of Adam, a 17-year-old-boy who is refusing a blood transfusion for religious reasons.
+Fiona Maye is a leading High Court Judge who is working on the case of Adam, a 17-year-old boy who is refusing a blood transfusion for religious reasons.
 The premise is an interesting one, but too many mentions of other cases, which are not directly related to the story, are made, delaying an outcome.

 If you, like me, don’t like reading about child rape, avoid Ian McEwan’s first collection of short stories First Love, Last Rites like the plague.
-There really are too many weird and unlawful sex encounters in various of the short stories.
-I really don’t have a problem with sex scenes at all (I really liked that moment in the library between Cecilia and Robbie in Atonement, for example), but some of the occurrences mentioned in these short stories were a bit too shocking and with not many feelings involved.
+There are too many weird and unlawful sex encounters in various of the short stories.
+I really don’t have a problem with sex scenes at all (I really liked that moment in the library between Cecilia and Robbie in Atonement, for example), but some of the occurrences mentioned in these short stories are a bit too shocking and with not many feelings involved.